awslabs/harmonix/website/docs/techdocs/entities.md

 ## Components

-We map applications to the existing backstage entity component. while the concept of an application can be interpreted in different ways we found [kind component](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) to be very close to it.
+We map applications to the existing Backstage entity component.
+While the concept of an application can be interpreted in different ways, we found the [kind component](https://backstage.io/docs/features/software-catalog/descriptor-format/#kind-component) to be very close to it.

 ### The structure of application component entity:
 When provisioning an application, the template creates a Backstage catalog info yaml file with the below properties: